 How Auto Loan Refinancing Multiple Times Can Negatively Impact Your Finances and Credit Score

-Refinancing your car loan multiple times can definitely have a negative impact on your credit score and finances.
+Refinancing your loan multiple times can definitely have a negative impact on your credit score and finances.
 Here are some potential ways in which refinancing can hurt your finances:

-Switching from one auto loan to another will likely come with a cost.
+Switching from one loan to another will likely come with a cost.
 No matter what state you are in there will be title fees.
-When it comes to your current lender there may be prepayment penalties and balloon payments.
+When it comes to your existing lender there may be prepayment penalties and balloon payments.
 With your new lender there may be costs like origination fees you will have to pay up front.
 On top of that, even if you get lower monthly payments and better interest rates, having a longer loan will mean paying more interest overtime.

 Now if you do this multiple times, you can double, triple or quadruple the cost which is the opposite goal of refinancing—saving money!
 This overall cost may not even be worth the cost of your vehicle!
 And so, really consider the overall cost of refinancing whether doing it for the first time or second.